How to Level Up Your Agency With Enterprise SEO Metrics

 Number one, what pages drive the most conversions for them, both for their bottom-line and soft conversions like a newsletter sign-up.
 These should always be the main focus to build digital PR style backlinks that can increase keyword rankings and drive sales.

-At the enterprise level, marketing initiatives are often far broader than your agency’s SEO work.
+At the enterprise level, marketing initiatives are often far broader than your agency’s SEO campaigns.
 Whenever possible, connect the dots between your agency’s actions and the company’s bottom line.

 How Social Media Supports Enterprise SEO